When to Keep the Passover, According To the Truth of God

 Exo 12:1 And the LORD spoke unto Moses and Aaron in the land of Egypt, saying,

-Exo 12:2 This month [Hebrew calendar: Nisan] shall be unto you the beginning of months: it shall be the first month of the year to you.
+Exo 12:2 This month [Hebrew calendar today: Nisan] shall be unto you the beginning of months: it shall be the first month of the year to you.

-Does not a spring new year make more sense than a fall or winter new year?
+Does not a spring new year, when new plants and leaves come forth, make more sense than a fall or winter new year?

 Exo 12:3 Speak you unto all the congregation of Israel, saying, In the tenth day of this month they shall take to them every man a lamb, according to the house of their fathers, a lamb for an house:

-Is the Passover separate from the days of unleavened bread?
-The following verses show they are of the same seven day feast:
+Is the Passover separate from the days of unleavened bread and therefore an eight day observance as some teach?
+The following verses show that the Passover is of the same seven day feast:

 Luk 2:41 Now his parents went to Jerusalem every year at the feast of the Passover.